apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 > Dashboards often provide at-a-glance views of KPIs (key performance indicators) relevant to a particular objective or business process
 >
 > Wikipedia contributors. ["Dashboard (business)."](https://en.wikipedia.org/wiki/Dashboard_(business)) Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 4 Apr.
 2017.
 Web.

+> A dashboard is a business tool that displays a set of PIs (performance indicators), KPIs (key performance indicators), and any other relevant information to a business user.
+Dashboard data is often displayed in real-time after retrieval from one or more data sources in a business.
+Dashboards are interactive, allowing an executive to drill into particular aspects of the display or switch between facets or views of the data.
+Key performance indicators need special consideration because they are high-level measurements of how well an organization is doing in achieving critical success factors – in other words, the goals or targets set by an organization in their strategic plani.
+Dashboards are composed of data visualization tools like charts, grids, gauges and maps.
+All dashboards should display a quantitative analysis of what is going on with immediacy and intuitiveness.
+>
+> Hetherington, V. (September 23). *[The Dashboard Demystified: What is a Dashboard?](http://www.dashboardinsight.com/articles/digital-dashboards/fundamentals/the-dashboard-demystified.aspx)* Retrieved June 02, 2009

 *Related resources:*